Skip to main content

 You have never need to fear!
 Storms are the triumph of His art and grace can steer the ship the better for tempestuous waves!
 Trust in the Lord, and do good; rest on His grace, and hope in His mercy.
 When the water is very deep, He will put His hand beneath your chin, so that you shall not lose your breath.
 Or if you shall sink, He will sink with you; and if you should go to the very bottom, He will be at the very bottom with you!
 Wherever you go, He will be your companion,

 saying to you, “Fear not, I will help you.
-I will be
+I will be with you.

 When you go through the waters, you shall not be drowned, and when you go through the fire, you shall not be burned, neither shall the flame kindle upon you.”
 I have thus shown you grace reigning in the midst of spiritual death, spiritual bondage, spiritual despair—grace reigning in the effort of judgment, grace in the battle of temptation, grace in the quagmires of infirmity, and grace triumphant in the midst of our direst afflictions!
 I need to give you but one other picture—grace reigning in the hour of death—and triumphing in the moment of our entrance into heaven!